hyudsl/FDM/README.md

     ...
 ```

+You can set save path at task_config.yaml

-Run this command to inference
+Run command to inference
 ```
 # python inference.py --config path/to/config/root --task task/name